UnlyEd/GraphCMS-cache-boilerplate/README.md

 #### Strategy X - Open an issue if you'd like to either implement or request another strategy!

 > Disclaimer: We'll likely not have the time to add another strategy if we don't need it ourselves.
-> But, feel free to open an issue and let's discuss it, we'll gladly advise you regarding the implementation details and discuss it together.
+> But, feel free to open an issue and let's discuss it, we'll gladly advise you regarding the implementation details and discuss the specs together.

 ### Cache version history